Welcome to InHand 26

 Letter Carving

 We are delighted to have master craftsman Seamus Dunbar at this years event.
-Seamus will host a one day course focusing on design and carving of letter forms.
+Seamus will host a one day course focusing on design and carving of letter forms in stone.

 From Ore to Artefact

-Charles Torres & Simon Pellequer from France will join with our international and national Inhand tutors to share specialist knowledge of ancient metal processes in this exciting 3 day workshop.
+Charles Torres & Simon Pellequer (France) will join with Jens Jorgen Oleson (Denmark) and national Furnace Festival tutors to share specialist knowledge of ancient metal processes in this exciting 3 day workshop.

 Welding for Women

-We are very excited to offer an all female welding introduction course.
+Due to popular demand we are very excited to offer a second all female welding introduction course.
 Lead by decorative ironworker Mary Reynolds, this day course will be a safety focused primer on the amazing process of arc welding.
 Beyond the heat and sparks welding is a subtle and gentle method of creating incredibly strong joins in many metals.
+(This one day course can also be booked as part of our 3-day forum ticket)

 Bronze Casting in Sand